Specific claim negotiation costs funding guidelines

 - 3. Eligible expenditures for negotiation and ratification costs as a component of a final settlement

-- 4. Funding recipients
+- 4. Eligible Funding recipients

 - 5. Eligible expenditures and maximum amount for negotiation costs loan funding

-- 6. Determination of the amount of funding and stacking
+- 8. Determination of the amount of funding and stacking

-- 7. Specific claim negotiation loan funding request process
+- 9. Specific claim negotiation loan funding request process

-- 8. Reporting requirements
+- 10. Reporting requirements